In celebration of Canada 150, we bring Canadian authors and Canadian literature to the forefront.

 Wednesday, August 30, 2017 – Lisa de Nikolits

 Lisa de Nikolits is the award-winning author of six novels, with a seventh to come in Fall 2017.
 The Hungry Mirror won a 2011 IPPY Awards Gold Medal and was long-listed for a ReLit Award.
 West of Wawa won the 2012 IPPY Silver Medal and was a Chatelaine Editor’s Pick, and A Glittering Chaos won the 2014 Silver IPPY Silver Medal.
 Between the Cracks She Fell won an IPPY Bronze Medal.
 The Nearly Girl was published in 2016.
 Lisa is a member of the Mesdames of Mayhem, Crime Writers of Canada, Sisters in Crime-Toronto Chapter, and the International Thriller Writers.
 Her 2017 novel, No Fury Like That will be published in September 2017.
-All Inanna titles.
+Lisa will discuss Carole Giangrande’s All That Is Solid Melts Into Air.

 Wednesday, September 27, 2017 – Farzana Doctor